How Do I Make My Candles at Home?

 Pay close attention to the steps written below when creating your fragrant candles because this is where errors can occur:

-• Place a chopstick horizontally along the top of the jar (a pen or pencil will also work).
-Make sure it is perfectly straight by taping your wick to it so that it is erect.
+- Place the wick holder horizontally along the top of the jar.
+Make sure it is perfectly straight.
 It will burn if it isn’t straight.

 Conclusion